Adappt-Intelligence-Inc/libra/doc/Hualai API Discussion.md

 1. Forware requirment as below:

 - Adappt will handle the Login.
 Our server and Mobile app is in Just need of Device ID:
    `Please provide the Unique ID of the camera which comes with the 15 char word on sticker.`

+Hardware Requirement as below:
+1. Device ID / Unic ID / Streaming ID / Manufacturer ID is unic char printed on camera all are same.
+   Size expectation 12 to 15 char.